Children's Studies (CDST)

 Pre-requisites: graduate standing.

-This course provides an introduction to the skills needed to develop, direct and manage child life programs in healthcare settings.
-Emphasis will be placed on developing a philosophy of leadership that fosters team collaboration and staff participation.
-Program planning will be addressed within the context of child development and supervision, continues quality improvement, proposal writing, program development, and departmental management skills.
+Provides an introduction to the skills needed to develop, direct, and manage child life programs in healthcare settings.
+Emphasis is placed on developing a philosophy of leadership that fosters team collaboration and staff participation.
+Program planning is addressed within the context of child development and supervision, continuous quality improvement, proposal writing, program development, and departmental management skills.

 CDST 538.
 CHILD LIFE GRANT WRITING.
 5 Credits.